day out at the light banbury

 dalek golf hole at the light banbury

-I’d asked before I booked our next activity, how long the golf would take.
+I’d asked before I booked our next activity, how long the mini golf would take.
 I was told 45 minutes, but we were done in just over 15 minutes.
 If would take longer assuming a bigger group, and if it was busier.
 The staff member at the door thought we were done quickly and must have been really good.
 But not really.
 We spent some time repeating some of the ‘impossible’ holes so we could prove it could be done, so it wasn’t like we whizzed round.
 It was fun, but I’d hoped it would take longer.

-The price was similar to other adventure golf places we’ve been to – just over £16 for the 2 of us.
+The price was similar to other adventure mini golf places we’ve been to – just over £16 for the 2 of us.

 The arcade